Mindful-AI-Assistants/.github/profile/README.md

 We believe that true progress is not only technological, but also spiritual.

-We foster the [expansion of consciousness](), nurture the cultivation of [oneness awareness](), and infuse every creation with the energy of growth, love, connection, and joy.

 Every [project]();
 Every [idea]();
 Every [line of code]();